Alexa905/weather-forecast/README.md

 # angular1.5-weather-forecast

-Simple single page application with Angular 1.5.3 that shows a 7-day forecast for a city by name.
+Simple single page application with Angular 1.5.3 shows a 7-day forecast for a city by name.

 REST API: http://openweathermap.org/api.